+OCTOBER 31,

+1995 19 96

-OCTOBER 31, 1995 1996 Reserve for excess and obsolete inventories \$ 496 689 2,814 51 \$ 736 602 379 114 OCHICI Gross deferred tax assetsValuation allowance 4,050 (4,050) 1,834 Net deferred tax asset \$ ====== \$ 1,834 =====
+Reserve for excess and obsolete inventories \$ 496 689 4,814 51 \$ 736 602 379 114 3

+Gross deferred tax assets ,050 ,050) 1 ., 834

+Net deferred tax asset \$ ==== \$ 1 == .,834

 The increase in the valuation allowance during fiscal 1995 was primarily attributable to the increase in net operating losses.
 The reversal of the valuation allowance during the third quarter of fiscal 1996 was attributable to the receipt of product acceptance by the Company from its initial customer and the start of profitable operations during that period.
 In assessing the realizability of deferred tax assets, management considers whether it is "more likely than not" (as defined under SFAS No. 109) that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers projected future taxable income and tax planning strategies in making this assessment.
 Based upon their evaluation of the evidence relating to net deferred tax assets at October 31, 1995, management determined that realization was not "more likely than not" and, accordingly, established a valuation allowance of \$4.1 million.